coltonmorris/dot-files/README.md

 ### Dependencies
 ---
+* mac programmers dvorak
+  - no need to install the drivers, just download karabiner elements
+  - under complex modification add rule from internet.
+  - remember that any keyboard modification done through native OS will fuck things up
 * notes
   - notational velocity and terminal velocity.
   - the `~/notes` directory stores all of the notes.
 Use the alias `n` for terminal_velocity